ohnoitsarowe/terminal-themes/README.md

   - Select the appropriate profile
   - Click the Colors tab, expand the "Color Presets" drop-down
   - Select "Import" then select the appropriate `iterm-settings -> colors` itermcolors file
+  - After importing, you may need to expand the "Color Presets" drop-down again, and then choose the new color scheme.
 - Background Image
   - Open `iTerm -> Settings -> Profiles`
   - Select the appropriate profile